FindMySchool LogoFindMySchool

 In practical terms, many families will consider the infant and junior schools as a pair, particularly if they want a stable peer group and predictable transition at Year 3.
 When shortlisting, it is worth looking at how pastoral information and attainment records are handed over, and whether transition activities begin early in Year 2.

-The published admission number for Reception in 2026 to 2027 is 60.
+The published admission number cited in this review is 60.
 Recent demand data indicates 120 applications for 58 offers and an oversubscription ratio of 2.07 applications per place, so families should plan on competition in the main round rather than relying on late movement. )

 Oversubscription follows the standard hierarchy used for community schools, with priority first for children with an Education, Health and Care Plan naming the school, then looked after and previously looked after children, then exceptional medical or social need (with supporting professional evidence), then children of staff (in specific circumstances), then catchment and sibling criteria, followed by other children.
 When categories are oversubscribed, the tie-break is straight-line distance measured using the council’s geographic information systems.